Things that Could Cause Pain while Breastfeeding...

 plugged duct is formed when some of the milk inside a duct dries up and

-stops the rest of the milk from flowing; it is mostly due to Mom not draining the breast properly.
+stops the rest of the milk from flowing; it is mostly due to the mother not draining the breast properly.
 This usually happens in the early

-days of breastfeeding, when Mom is very engorged, this may cause some
+days of breastfeeding, when the mother is very engorged, this may cause some

 painful breastfeeding sessions…